josecarlosgt/bootsrap/README.md

 ## Task 3: Customize the header

-Customize the webpage a main heading and introduction (welcome blurb or subheading).
+Customize the webpage with a main heading and introduction (welcome blurb or subheading).
 These texts should represent the topic you chose.

 ```html
 <h1 ...>[Main header]</h1>